Boosting the STM's spatial and energy resolution with double-functionalized probe tips

-In Figs.~\ref{fig_5}(c) and (d), we show the spatially resolved LDOS of the even- and odd-symmetry states at the occupied (hole) part of the high- and low-energy YSR resonances for A-type dimer, respectively.
-The calculated LDOS maps are in good agreement with the tunneling conductance maps observed experimentally, in particular, they qualitatively reproduce the high (low) LDOS in the nodal plane at for the even- (odd)-symmetric YSR state at $U = -2.0\,\mathrm{mV}$ [Fig.~\ref{fig_4}(b)] ($U = -1.2\,\mathrm{mV}$ [Fig.~\ref{fig_4}(c)]).
-Furthermore, the model reproduces the ``focusing effect'' in $[1\bar{1}0]$ direction, marked with arrows in Fig.~\ref{fig_5}(d) similar as in Fig.~\ref{fig_4}(c).

-Since the theoretical model is two-dimensional and the attenuation of YSR wave function is significantly reduced, an additional set of maxima in the other direction is also observed.
-They arise from the remaining circular segment of the Fermi contour and their direction rotates with the orientation of the dimer, whereas the ``focusing'' direction is independent of the dimer orientation and always directed along $[1\bar{1}0]$.
-As expected, the calculated data for the odd state in Fig.~\ref{fig_5}(c) lack the finite signal at the dimer center, which only appears in our experimental data due to the contribution of the CO-related $p$-orbitals.

-For the data of Fig.~\ref{fig_5}, the $k_{\rm F}$ parameter is chosen to match the oscillation pattern in the experimental data.
-We find the good match between our theoretical model with a simplified shape of the Fermi contour and the experimental data for $k_{\rm F} = 2.5/d \approx (9.4 \pm 1.5) \, \text{nm}^{-1}$, see Fig.~S5 in \cite{SupplMat}.
-Surprisingly, this value for $k_{\rm F}$ estimated for Fe impurity on Nb(110) is almost two times larger than the one obtained for Mn on Nb(110) \cite{Schneider2022}.
-It's important to note, that for Fe atoms the $k_{\rm F}$ is estimated for YSR states which correspond to scattering channels related to the $d_{z^2}$-orbital, whereas for Mn $k_{\rm F}$ is obtained for the $d_{yz}$-orbital \cite{Schneider2022}.
+The Fermi momentum $k_{\rm F}$ is chosen to match the oscillation pattern in the experimental data.
+We find a good match between our theoretical model with a simplified shape of the Fermi contour and the experimental data for $k_{\rm F} = 2.5/d \approx (9.4 \pm 1.5) \, \text{nm}^{-1}$, see Fig.~S5 in \cite{SupplMat}.
+Surprisingly, this value for $k_{\rm F}$ estimated for Fe impurities on Nb(110) is almost two times larger than the one obtained for Mn on Nb(110) \cite{Schneider2022}.
+Yet, it is important to note that $k_{\rm F}$ for Fe atoms is estimated for YSR states which correspond to scattering channels related to the $d_{z^2}$-orbital, whereas for Mn $k_{\rm F}$ is obtained for the $d_{yz}$-orbital \cite{Schneider2022}.
 We speculate that the relatively large difference in the effective Fermi wave length $k_{\rm F}$ for screening magnetic impurities is caused by the fact that the $d_{yz}$-states of Mn and the $d_{z^2}$-states of Fe hybridize with very different bands of the Nb Fermi surface.
 Further \textit{ab initio} calculations would be desirable to clarify this issue.